Telugu literature: Early writers

-The Pre-Nannayya Period (before 1020 AD)
+The Pre-Nannayya period (before 1020 AD)

-In the earliest period, Telugu literature existed in the form of inscriptions, precisely from 575 AD on-wards.
+In the earliest period, Telugu literature existed in the form of inscriptions, from around 575 AD.

 The 6th- or 7th-century Sanskrit text Janashrayi-Chhandovichiti (or Janāśraya-chandas) deals with the metres used in Telugu, including some metres that are not found in Sanskrit prosody.
 This indicates that Telugu poetry existed during or around the 6th century.